-Before making an application to licence a House in Multiple Occupation (HMO), it is important that you read fully these guidance notes.
+Before making an application to renew a licence for a House in Multiple Occupation (HMO), it is important that you read fully the following guidance notes.
 If you require any further advice regarding the Licensing Scheme or the relevant standards, please contact the HMO Licensing Department on 01274 434520.

-All parts must be completed fully, unless directed otherwise.
-Incomplete applications may delay the licensing process and the discount available for complete applications will not be awarded.
+All parts and associated questions must be completed fully, unless directed otherwise.
+Incomplete applications may delay the licensing process and any discounts associated with renewal applications will be forfeited.

-In these notes, "the Act" means the Housing Act 2004, unless otherwise stated, all references to sections etc are to sections of the Act.
-Part 2 of the Act introduces a mandatory scheme to licence HMOs of a description contained in the regulations.
+In these notes, "the Act" means the Housing Act 2004, unless otherwise stated, all references to sections etc. are to sections in the Act.
+Part 2 of the Act introduces a mandatory scheme to licence HMOs of a description contained in regulations.
 It applies to HMOs occupied by 5 or more person comprising of two or more households.